isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * We could convert code "bottom up" starting with the rules we estimate will give the greatest benefits and/or the least trouble in a given code base.
 * We could start by focusing on the interfaces, e.g., make sure that no resources are lost and no pointer is misused.
   This would be a set of changes across the whole code base, but would most likely have huge benefits.
+  Afterwards, code hidden behind those interfaces can be gradually modernized without affecting other code.

 Whichever way you choose, please note that the most advantages come with the highest conformance to the guidelines.
 The guidelines are not a random set of unrelated rules where you can randomly pick and choose with an expectation of success.